-“While this study focused on parabens, it’s also possible that the potency of other estrogen mimics have been underestimated by current testing approaches,” said co-author Chris Vulpe, a toxicologist formerly at UC Berkeley but now at the Center for Environmental and Human Toxicology at the University of Florida College of Veterinary Medicine.
+“While this study focused on parabens, it’s also possible that the potency of other estrogen mimics have been underestimated by current testing approaches,” said co-author Chris Vulpe, a toxicologist at UC Berkeley.

 Leitman, Vulpe and their colleagues at the Silent Spring Institute published their findings online Oct.
 27 in the journal Environmental Health Perspectives.
 The California Breast Cancer Research Program helped fund this research.